-To assist in fulfilling the U.S. Department of Justice's responsibilities under the Government Performance and Results Act Modernization Act (GPRA Modernization Act) of 2010, P.L.
+To assist in fulfilling the DOJ's responsibilities under the Government Performance and Results Act Modernization Act (GPRA Modernization Act) of 2010, P.L.
 111-352, recipients who receive funding from the Federal Government must measure the results of work that funding supports.
 This Act specifically requires the COPS Office and other federal agencies to set program goals, measure performance against those goals, and publicly report progress in the form of funding spent, resources used, activities performed, services delivered, and results achieved.

-Performance measures for CPD are as follows:
+Performance measures for CRI-TA are as follows: